StephanieH20/Processing-Projects/Path Finder/README.md

 From 2018.
-My robotics team got to go to FRC Championships in Detroit.
-On the 15-hour bus ride, I discovered breadth-first search could be used to find the shortest path between two points.
+On a 15-hour bus ride, I discovered breadth-first search could be used to find the shortest path between two points.
 I was pretty excited by this and threw together a little demonstration.

 First draw the maze.
 When you're done, press space and select the start and end points.
 The search automatically begins after doing so.